 Crackling and Popping

-Having trouble with your water heater or just want to get it check by a pro?
-Give us a call, we’re ready to help.
+Having trouble with your water heater or just want to get it checked by a pro?
+Give us a call; we’re ready to help.